abanobmorkos1/abanobmorkos1.github.io/README.md

 # What's the Rick and Morty portal?
-The Rick and Morty portal is a search engine that helps users explore more than 800 Characters with their attributes and what eposides they been featured on !
+The Rick and Morty portal is a showcase that helps users explore more than 800 Characters with their attributes and more !

 # Technologies used:
 * HTML